wy580477/Heroku-All-In-One-APP/README_en.md

  4. For example, your Github username is bobby, and the new repository name is green.
 After logging in to heroku, visit https://dashboard.heroku.com/new?template=https://github.com/bobby/green to deploy.
  5. Detailed explanation of RCLONE_AUTO_MODE env:
     dummy: Do nothing，move: Move files to local finished folder after Aria2 download & seeding completed.
-    move_remote: Move files to local finished folder after Aria2 download & seeding completed，then move to Rclone remote storage。
+    move_remote: Move files to local finished folder after Aria2 download & seeding completed，then move to Rclone remote storage.
     move_remote_only: Move files to Rclone remote storage after Aria2 download & seeding completed.
     copy_remote_first: Copy files to Rclone remote storage after Aria2 download completed, triggered before seeding for bittorrent tasks.
     copy_remote: Copy files to Rclone remote storage after Aria2 download & seeding completed.
     custom: set Aria2 Event Hook options in aria2 configure file by yourself.
-    Under two move modes, videos downloaded by mutube and dlpr command will be moved to Rclone remote storage.
+    Under move_remote & move_remote_only modes, videos downloaded by mutube and dlpr command will be moved to Rclone remote storage.
-    Under two copy modes, videos downloaded by mutube and dlpr command will be copied to Rclone remote storage.
+    Under copy_remote & copy_remote_first modes, videos downloaded by mutube and dlpr command will be copied to Rclone remote storage.

 ## <a id="first"></a>First run
  1. After deployment, for example, your heroku domain name is bobby.herokuapp.com, the portal page path is /portal, then visit bobby.herokuapp.com/portal to reach the portal page.